MechanicalRock/mechanicalrock.github.io/_posts/2022-05-23-fine-grained-access-control-for-multitenancy.markdown

 ##### Signature

 The signature section is a security feature that makes it virtually impossible for bad actors to tamper with tokens.
 This section is the hashed and encrypted combination of both the the header and the payload sections.
-During token authorization, the hash is decrypted and compared with the hash of the header and payload sections.
+During token authorisation, the hash is decrypted and compared with the hash of the header and payload sections.
 If the two do not match, the token is considered invalid and thus unauthorized.

 ### Cognito JWTs